rampal-punia/python-day-to-day/README.md

 I have used these codes as demo on my twitter handle: [@CodingMantras](https://twitter.com/CodingMantras)

-Learning Python Is A Fun.
+Learning Python Is A Fun.Keep Improving!!!

-Keep Improving!!!
+If you find this repository helpful hit `star`.